Localization and topological transitions in generalized non-Hermitian SSH models: Phase diagram

+Further increasing $V$ $(>e^{-\alpha }\epsilon _{+})$, the system has been in the Anderson localization phase.
+We get the other transition point $V_{ \text{T},+}=e^{-\alpha }\tau _{+}=0.89$.
+Across the dip, $\overline{\text{IPR }}$ increases remarkably and the system in the Anderson localization phase shown in Fig. \ref{phase_transition} (e$_{1}$) and (e$_{2}$).
+In the intermediate region, $V_{\text{L},-}<V<V_{\text{T},+}$, the spatial distribution of wave functions is shown in Fig. \ref{phase_transition} (d$ _{1}$) and (d$_{2}$).
 This transition also occurs under the PBC where $\overline{\text{IPR}}$ increases rapidly across the transition point [blue-circle in Fig. \ref {phase_transition} (b)].
 In such case, the non-Hermitian skin effect and zero-energy edge states disappear.
 Therefore, there isn't the boundary-localization nature.
 The Anderson localization is completely due to the disorders which lead to the destructive interference of scattered waves.
-The consistence of the second transition points in Fig. \ref {phase_transition} (a) and (b) indicates the delocalizations have the same origin which is unrelated to the topological transition although it can be characterized by the winding number.
-According to the formula $V_{\text{L},+}=\left( t_{2}+\gamma \right) e^{-\alpha}$, a small $V $ is needed to obtain the same Anderson transition point as the Hermitian case $\gamma=0$.
-We conclude that the non-Hermitian skin effect enhances the Anderson localization.
+The consistence of the second transition points in Fig. \ref {phase_transition} (a) and (b) indicates the delocalizations have the same origin.
+Although it can be characterized by the winding number, the Anderson localization is unrelated to the topological transition.
+According to the formula $V_{\text{T},+}=\left( t_{2}+\gamma \right) e^{-\alpha }$, we conclude that the non-Hermitian skin effect enhances the Anderson localization.